EnoRage/blockatlas-report-jan-2020/NewDesign.md

 ## Observer

-Blockchain parser:
+Blockchain parser (Single instace per blockchain):
 1. Get latest block from network
 2. Parse block to the `blockatlas.Block` struct
-3. Set block to the Redis A
+3. Set block to the MQ

-REST Observer:
+REST Observer (Multiple instaces per blockchain):
 1. Handle request to subscribe `address, webhook` to the transactions
-2. Save this request to the Redis B
+2. Save this request to the Redis

-Transactions and Address parser:
+Transactions and Address parser (Multiple instaces per blockchain):
-1. Get `blockatlas.Block` from Redis A and get `[]Adresses, []Webhooks` from Redis B
+1. Get `blockatlas.Block` from MQ and get `[]Adresses, []Webhooks` from Redis
 2. Check `blockatlas.Block` transactions if they have `[]Adresses`
 4. Send Webhook with Transaction Details
-5. If Block is parsed, remove it from Redis A
+5. If Block is parsed, remove it from Redis

-### PS

-1. We can easially rewrite webhooks by dumping them from the DB

-2. Speed of block fetching must be == Speeed of searching and sending webhooks

-We can make multiple parallel workers for searching and sending webhooks, for example:

-Each 2 / N block is parsing by Worker Group A
-Each (2 / N) + 1 lock is parsing by Worker Worker Group B

-Each 1000 Addresses are parsed by seprate Worker.

-Block will be deleted when all workers will parse it
+Redis and MQ - single instace per blockchain.
+Can be multiple with Master-Slave | Master-Master scaling if needs.
+(No needs, enough perfomance)

 ## Markets

 Prices Parser:
 1. Fetch Data
-2. Save to Reds
+2. Save to Redis Master

 Prices REST:
 1. Handle request
-2. Find Data in Redis
+2. Find Data in Redis Slave
 3. Return Data with response

-Each API => new group of Prices Parser + Prices REST + Redis